Ever just know that someone else doesn’t like you without ever finding out for real?

 Example: “I’m right and you’re wrong Sandra just admit it!”

 If you’re like me and some of these thinking traps seem awfully familiar then that’s great!
 The best way to combat these cognitive distortions is just to become aware of when you’re using one and to take a step back and see if you could do or say something different and better.
-Cognitive distortions are just one way we shape our mindset and in the coming weeks we’ll be exploring the other ways we can improve our mindset and our lives.
-If you’re interested in a more direct way to change your mindset, you should definitely download Mindset – an app which uses Hypnosis & CBT to help you retrain the attitudes and beliefs that are holding you back.
+Cognitive distortions can negatively affect our lives in many ways so it's important to watch for these traps and take action.
+If you’re interested in a more direct way to change your mindset, you should definitely download Mindset – an app which uses science-backed hypnosis to help you take control & overcome these unhelpful thought patterns and become the person you want to be.
+If you know anyone else who might find this article helpful, feel free to share it and help them too!